A1rPun/castle-crashers-resource/Levels/Pipistrello.md

 ## Pipistrello stuck

 If Pipistrello attacks, you can get him stuck into a walking or idle animation by only moving vertically.
 If you move a pixel horizontally he will get unstuck.

-## Slime drill

-This is an insane only strategy.
-Only move your character at the top of the level so that slimes only move horizontally parallel to the background wall.
-Now you can drill or juggle more easily.

-## Broken slime

-1. Hold block
-2. Get jumped on by a slime
-3. Get the slime off using another enemy

-## Slime stuck

-Attacking a slime when they are about to jump on you can get them stuck in the air for a second.

 ## Invisible poop